How to Remove Filter in Excel (5 Easy & Quick Ways)

 Remove Filter from All Columns at Once

-Here, I want to remove the drop-down of Filter.
+Here, we want to remove the Filter drop-down.

 Remove Filter from the Entire Excel Table

-As a result, it will remove the Filter from the entire table.
+The Filter is removed from the entire table.

-A similar operation you can perform by using keyboard shortcuts; ALT + A + T.
+Alternatively, you can use keyboard shortcuts ALT + A + T.

-Open the sheet from where you want to remove the Filter then press the keyboard shortcut to remove the Filter.
+Simply open the sheet where you want to remove the Filter then press the keyboard shortcut to remove it.

 Keyboard Shortcut to Remove Filter in Excel

-Second, ALT + D will redirect to the Data tab.
+• Press ALT + D to redirect to the Data tab.

 Keyboard Shortcut to Remove Filter in Excel

-Finally, ALT + D + F + F will remove the Filter from the dataset.
-(One click on Filter command applies Filter another click removes it)
+Pressing ALT + D + F + F will remove the Filter from the dataset.
+(One click on Filter command applies Filter, another click removes it)

 Keyboard Shortcut to Remove Filter in Excel